SAQ-SAM: Semantically-Aligned Quantization for Segment Anything Model: Experiments

+\textbf{Oriented Object Detection.} In the oriented object detection task, as shown in Table \ref{tab:OOD}, our method also yields excellent performance, demonstrating generality for accurate segmentation and orientation of small targets.
+For example, in statistic-based setting, our SAQ-SAM$^{\star}$ boost 6-bit SAM-B performance to a usable level (from 19.9\% to 51.84\%).
+In learning-based setting, SAQ-SAM improves the mAP of 4-bit SAM-L from 56.29\% to 58.03\%.

-In the task of semantic segmentation, we employed SegFormer~\cite{segformer} as the semantic branch, which provides category labels for SAM's masks.
-The test results on the ADE20K dataset are reported in \Cref{tab:semantic-seg}.
-Since the masks generated by SAM are exposed to a series of post-processing procedures, the harm caused by quantization on the final performance is not as obvious.
-Nevertheless, our methods improve the accuracy of quantized SAM-B comprehensively.
-For example, SAQ-PCC increases the accuracy of 6-bit quantization by 1.74\% mIoU (from 31.16\% to 32.9\%), even surpassing the learning-based PTQ4SAM-L (with 32.65\% mIoU).
-Furthermore, SAQ-SAM boosts the performance close to FP, with only a loss of 0.13\% mIoU at 6 bits and a loss of 0.64\% at 4-bit.
+\textbf{Semantic Segmentation.} In the task of semantic segmentation, the accuracy degradation caused by quantization is not significant due to the sophisticate post-processing steps.
+Nevertheless, as shown in Table \ref{tab:semantic-seg}, our methods also show superiority.
+For example, SAQ-SAM$^{\star}$ increases the accuracy of 6-bit SAM-B by 1.74\% mIoU, even surpassing the learning-based PTQ4SAM-L. And SAQ-SAM further boosts the performance close to FP.